NuGet/docs.microsoft.com-nuget/docs/reference/nuget-config-file.md

 ## Example config file

-Below is an example `nuget.config` file that illustrates a number of settings:
+Below is an example `nuget.config` file that illustrates a number of settings including optional ones:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>